-SA Objective Proposed Policy No policy HRA implications Mitigation and enhancement measures archaeological or architectural importance, and their settings. a positive effect on the protection of the historic environment.
+SA Objective Proposed Policy No policy HRA implications Mitigation and enhancement measures archaeological or architectural importance, and their settings. environment.
 The no policy option has an adverse effect because without any form of protection developments could be detrimental to the overall townscape value.
-14. to 23 N/A N/A N/A Summary
+14. to 23 N/A N/A N/A